ryukau/UhhyouPluginsJuce/README.md

 Other directories are individual plugins.

 ## List of Plugins
+- AmplitudeModulator: A showcase of AM anti-aliasing techniques.
 - EasyOverdrive: Simple overdrive.
 - SlopeFilter: IIR filter to apply arbitrary dB/oct slope.